Designing Your Document Management Solution

 Is it possible to have the scanned image itself added to a database and not just the image path?

+Please refer to the Wiki Documentation for the complete Database reference.
+Yes.
+Image files can be inserted into binary fields in Access, SQL Server, Oracle, MySQL and other databases.
 Check the “Store files as binary objects” option on the Database tab and the “Output File Field” setting can be mapped to a binary field.
+If using PDF,

 - Published in Database & Retrieval, Export